Of the San Diego Area Law Libraries (SANDALL)

 The name of this Association shall be San Diego Area Law Libraries (SANDALL), a chapter of the American Association of Law Libraries.

-- a) Regular Membership – Membership in the Chapter shall be open to any person or institution eligible for membership in the American Association of Law Libraries, as well as any person or institution interested in law libraries or law librarianship, upon timely payment of dues.
+- Regular Membership.
+Membership in the Chapter shall be open to any person or institution eligible for membership in the American Association of Law Libraries, as well as any person or institution interested in law libraries or law librarianship, upon timely payment of dues.
+(Amended June 2006)

-- b) Student Membership – Student Membership in the Chapter shall be open to any person who is enrolled in a degree program related to law librarianship, upon timely payment of dues.
+- Student Membership.
+Student membership in the Chapter shall be open to any person who is enrolled in a degree program related to law librarianship, upon timely payment of dues.
 Membership in this category is limited to five consecutive years.
 (Added June 2006)

 SECTION 2.
 PRIVILEGES AND RESPONSIBILITIES